wesleyduff/React-Redux-Express-Testing/README.md

 ## Find more info in the wiki
 The wiki will include some good information as I make slides and talks about each of the testing tools and how the four tier works in a coporate environent.
+- Also includes the issues I had configuring this application with all of the different testing tools

 ## Run Example :